-During the dark days of WWII, most Americans sat around the radios in their homes waiting for information from the war front!
+During the years immediately following WWII, many Americans would sit around the radios in their homes listening to holiday entertainment from around the country!
 If you remember listening, and want to recapture those days of your childhood Christmas, or have never heard it, but want to experience the magic of live radio theatre and create new memories for you and your family, attend this production!

-This one hour live radio production will relive the hope, the determination and of course the patriotic celebration of the holiday season during the war.
-Listen to stories, songs and letters from the home front and abroad!
-As Bob Hope once stated “For all you men in the armed forces of the United States of America, here is a special Christmas package.”
+This one-hour live radio production will relive the hope, the determination and of course the patriotic celebration of the holiday season during the post war years.

 Come and enjoy the top theatrical performers at SVSU alongside the award winning Cardinal Singers.